Walter Reed Army Medical Center: Origins at Fort McNair

 Fort Lesley J. McNair, located in the southwest of the District of Columbia on land set aside by George Washington as a military reservation, is the third oldest U.S. Army installation in continuous use in the United States after West Point and Carlisle Barracks.
 Its position at the confluence of the Anacostia River and the Potomac River made it an excellent site for the defense of the nation's capital.
 Dating back to 1791, the post served as an arsenal, played an important role in the nation's defense, and housed the first U.S. Federal Penitentiary from 1839 to 1862.

-Today, Fort McNair enjoys a strong tradition as the intellectual headquarters for defense.
-Furthermore, with unparalleled vistas of the picturesque waterfront and the opposing Virginia shoreline, the historic health clinic at Fort McNair, the precursor of today's Walter Reed Army Medical Center (WRAMC), overlooks the residences of top officials who choose the famed facility for the delivery of their health care needs.
+Today, Fort McNair is the intellectual headquarters for defense.
+Furthermore, with vistas of the waterfront and the opposing Virginia shoreline, the health clinic at Fort McNair, the precursor of today's Walter Reed Army Medical Center (WRAMC), overlooks the residences of officials who choose the facility for the delivery of their health care needs.